liabru/jquery-match-height/README.md

 ### Features

 - row aware, handles floating elements
-- responsive, automatically updates on window resize
+- responsive, automatically updates on window resize (can be throttled for performance)
 - handles mixed `padding`, `margin`, `border` values (even if every element has them different)
 - accounts for `box-sizing`
 - handles images and other media (updates automatically after loading)